willvisentini/ttvpointsminer/README.md

 # ttvpoints
-Just helping a few friends to use https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2 on Heroku.
+Just helping a few friends to use https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2 with Heroku.

 `heroku login`